 - Always do warm-ups.

-And when everything seems to fit your condition, then you may start your strength training and enjoy the wonders that it can do to your body!
+If you are given the go, then start your strength training routine at home or at a gym and enjoy the wonders that it can do to your body!

 Please share this image on Pinterest